SK Sturm Graz

-Sportklub Sturm Graz is an Austrian professional association football club, based in Graz, playing in the Austrian Football Bundesliga.
+Sportklub Sturm Graz (/de/, lit.
+'Graz Storm') is an Austrian professional association football club, based in Graz, playing in the Austrian Football Bundesliga.
 The club was founded in 1909.
 Its colours are black and white.

 In its history, Sturm Graz has won the Austrian football championship five times, in 1998, 1999, 2011, 2024 and 2025, and participated several times in the UEFA Champions League and UEFA Europa League.
 Their biggest rivals are Graz neighbours Grazer AK, with whom they share their stadium, the Merkur Arena.